Purpose of Policy

 In order to comply with Home Office regulations the University must establish which of their prospective staff/workers have an automatic right to work in the UK and ensure that we properly sponsor those who do not.
 This is done via the eligibility to work checks and ensuring specific data is recorded and maintained for non-EEA staff.

 We are also required to ensure that data is correctly recorded and kept up to date for students.
-The Student Immigration and Financial Support Office (SIFSO) is responsible for maintaining student eligibility records as well as carrying out the enhanced eligibility checks for non-EEA staff.
+The Student Immigration and Financial Support Office (SIO) is responsible for maintaining student eligibility records.

 As a “Highly Trusted Sponsor” the University is regularly audited by the Home Office from both a staff and student perspective, who will check that all of our records are correct and information has been recorded properly.